Skip to main content

 How quickly can documents be notarized?

 On-demand 24/7 notarization is available through our Notarize.com partnership.
-Concierge sessions — including complex estate, apostille, or real estate transactions — are typically available same-day or next-day.
+Concierge sessions — including estate and trust administration, apostille facilitation, corporate governance, M&A closings, and clinical document workflows — are typically available same-day or next-day.

 Yes.
-We partner with estate planning attorneys to notarize client documents remotely — including clients who are overseas, homebound, or otherwise unable to appear in person.
+We partner with estate and trust attorneys to notarize client documents remotely — including clients who are overseas, homebound, or otherwise unable to appear in person.
 We handle all coordination so the attorney can focus on the legal work.
+Our post-quantum signing layer also ensures the executed documents remain cryptographically verifiable across the full lifespan of the estate.

 What states recognize remote online notarization?